GBCarpiArtStudio/gollum_rails/README.md

 Is the default, if you want something else, add to application.rb.
 If the path does not start with "/" it will be relative to Rails.root

 If the repository does not exist, it will be created.
-If it does exist, it must be bare.
+If it does exist, it must be **bare**.
-The working directory is not updated (as usual on serevers), but you may clone and push to it from elsewhere.
+The working directory is not updated (as usual on servers), but you may clone and push to it from elsewhere.

 ## Change appearance